mongodb/specifications/source/benchmarking/benchmarking.md

 - 2016-01-06:

-    - Clarify that 'bulk insert' means 'insert_many'
+    - Clarify that `bulk insert` means `insert_many`
-    - Clarify that "create a collection" means using the 'create' command
+    - Clarify that "create a collection" means using the `create` command
-    - Add omitted "upload files" step to setup for GridFS multi-file download; also clarify that steps should be using the default bucket in the 'perftest' database
+    - Add omitted "upload files" step to setup for GridFS multi-file download; also clarify that steps should be using the default bucket in the `perftest` database

 - 2015-12-23: